David Barbarossa: Mud Sharks

+Mute

+Barbarossa's second novel, Mute, was released in December 2024, by Astral Horizon Press.
+It follows the story of Daniel, a young pianist who plays keys in a band, whilst in the throe's of love with a former model.
+All the while, the megalomania of the band's lead singer, Torin, threatens to derail all they have built.
+The book was well received by the press, including positive reviews from Record Collector Magazine; "Barbarossa's narrative rocks along, always offering something unexpected and always with the feeling that he's seen it all in real life.", Vive La Rock; "As the story moves along, one can't help but root for the nerdy protagonist." and Louder Than War; "Few musicians manage to pen their own life stories, never mind embarking on a novel, but Barbarossa does it with skill and aplomb.".

 Musical style

 Barbarossa is a self-taught musician.
 While he was still with the Ants, Malcolm McLaren gave him music tapes from different parts of the world, and he became fascinated by Burundi tribal drumming.
 Having emerged from the underground London punk rock scene, he created a highly unique tribal drumming style.
-Coupled with the suggestive lyrics squealed into the mic by their teenage lead vocalist, it became the signature of Bow Wow Wow's danceable new wave sound.
+Along with Anabella Lwin's suggestive vocals it became the signature of Bow Wow Wow's new wave sound.
 Gorman & Lwin reunited for the "Barking Mad" tour in 1997-1998.
 Two shows from this tour were included on the CD Wild in the U.S.A. on Cleopatra Records.
 In the liner notes, they thank Barbarossa for giving them "the original grooves."

 Personal life

-Barbarossa lives in London, and his desire not to leave London plays a large part in his desire not to participate in reunions for Bow Wow Wow.
+Barbarossa lives in London, and his desire not to leave London plays a large part in his non-participation in reunions of Bow Wow Wow.
 He has four children and has been married twice.

 His brother is Gene Barbe, a painter based in Southern France.